streetturtle/awesome-wm-widgets/_widgets/bitbucket-widget.md

 curl -s -n 'https://api.bitbucket.org/2.0/repositories/'
 ```

-Also to properly setup required parameters you can use `test_bitbucket_api.sh` script - it uses the same curl call as widget.
+Also, to properly setup required parameters you can use `test_bitbucket_api.sh` script - it uses the same curl call as widget.

 Then clone/download repo and use widget in **rc.lua**: